 MLP Group has taken measures to mitigate various risks, including the current high prices.
 The Group's commercial rents are automatically adjusted based on the HICP inflation index, as stipulated in the contracts with tenants.
-Furthermore, MLP Group is not affected by currency risk since the rents are all denominated in EUR.Furthermore, a significant proportion of the Group's credit liabilities are secured with interest rate swaps (IRS) for the duration of the debt instruments.
+Furthermore, MLP Group is not affected by currency risk since the rents are all denominated in EUR.
+Almost all of the Group's financial debt obligations are backed by IRS for the next five years.